kubesphere/notification-manager/README.md

 #### Customize sender

-The data structure passed to notification manager likes this, more information see [Data](https://github.com/kubesphere/notification-manager/blob/master/pkg/template/types.go#L12).
+Below is the data structure passed to the notification manager, please refer to [Data](https://github.com/kubesphere/notification-manager/blob/master/pkg/template/types.go#L12) for more details.

 ```yaml
 {